 All areas and laboratories that contain biohazardous agents must be posted with a lab door sign.
-Signage indicating the BSL-2 level must be clearly posted on all doors of the research or animal procedure and housing rooms indicating that entrance to these areas is restricted to "Authorized Personnel Only".
+Signage indicating the biosafety level must be clearly posted on all doors of the research or animal procedure and housing rooms.
 Specific agent information is not posted on the sign.
 Safety information for the specific agents used in the room are located in the EHS document binder in the labs or the Housing Containment Binder located in the animal containment room.